uticus/llm_agents_system/docs/index.md

 MD5 hashes are used at two levels in the ingestion/indexing path:
 - Document level in `IngestionPipeline` — skips re-parsing unchanged documents.
 - Chunk level in `Indexer` — skips re-embedding unchanged chunks.
-Both levels use in-process `set[str]`; durability across restarts requires an external store (documented as a scaling concern in each module's doc).
+Both levels use a pluggable `DeduplicationStore` from `infra/cost_latency_optimization`.
+The default `InMemoryDeduplicationStore` is fast and zero-config; pass `SQLiteDeduplicationStore` for durable incremental runs that survive process restarts.

 **Async-safe tracing.**
 `contextvars.ContextVar` (not thread-local storage) propagates the active span across